 Say you decided to go for the second option and opted to start a rental business.
 While this is a good investment strategy, you just couldn’t expect for the cash to come flowing at your doors just because you purchased a house or condo and rented it out.
 As a smart real estate investor, you have to carefully devise a business plan so that your rental property will translate into financial success.

-In this article, we will walk you through the easy steps on how to start a rental property business to get the income odds in your favor!
+In this article, we will walk you through the easy steps on how to start a rental property business and get the income odds in your favor!

 First and foremost, let’s define the business venture you are diving into.
 To put it simply, a rental property business is when you purchase one or more commercial or residential property then rent them out to tenants for a monthly cash flow.
 Real estate investors have direct control over managing such properties or they can also utilize the service of property management companies to operate landlord duties on their behalf.

 Know Your Market

 One of the important things in setting up your rental property business is to narrow down and determine the specific market your rental business will cater to.
 Do you want to rent out to single professionals or families?
 Or you are more inclined to businesses and small enterprises?
 Do you want to target low-income neighborhoods, university towns or high-income communities in urbanized cities?

 Another influential factor for the success of your rental business is the location of the property itself.
 Properties located within the hearts of the city and local business districts are eye-appealing to potential buyers like returning OFWs and migrant Filipino workers due to their accessibility to shopping malls, offices, recreation & entertainment centers.
 Likewise, you are more likely to get families as renters if you chose to purchase properties in masterplanned communities.

 When you finally decided what your market niche is when you can only draft your rental property business plan tailored to your market’s needs.

 Establish your budget